Frankfort in Franklin County, Kentucky — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
 In addition, it is included in the Kentucky Historical Society series list.
 A significant historical date for this entry is July 16, 1773.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Daniel Boone - Pioneer / Grave of Daniel Boone (a few steps from this marker); Frankfort Cemetery (about 400 feet away, measured in a direct line); Governor William Gobel (approx. 0.2 miles away); Our Confederate Dead (approx. ¼ mile away); The Trabue Family Vault (approx. ¼ mile away); Kentucky's State Mound (approx. 0.3 miles away); Lt.
-Presley N. O'Bannon, USMC (approx. 0.3 miles away); Daniel Boone's Grave (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Daniel Boone - Pioneer / Grave of Daniel Boone (about 300 feet away, measured in a direct line); Frankfort Cemetery (about 400 feet away); Governor William Gobel (approx. 0.2 miles away); Our Confederate Dead (approx. Ό mile away); The Trabue Family Vault (approx. Ό mile away); Kentucky's State Mound (approx. 0.3 miles away); Lt.
+Presley N. O'Bannon, USMC (approx. 0.3 miles away); Daniel Boone & Rebecca Boone (approx. 0.3 miles away).
 Touch for a list and map of all markers in Frankfort.